Amazon Outdoor Deals

 Work knife on wooden table comparing steels

-D2 vs. 8Cr13MoV: Battle of the Budget Steels
+D2 vs. 8Cr13MoV: The Ultimate Battle of the Budget Steels

-One is the semi-stainless king of edge retention; the other is the budget champion of ease.
-Which one belongs in your pocket?
+One is the legendary semi-stainless king of edge retention; the other is the highly corrosion-resistant budget champion of ease.
+Which alloy truly deserves a spot in your everyday carry (EDC) rotation?

-For a deeper understanding of where D2 sits in the hierarchy, check out our comparison of stainless steel vs. carbon steel knives.
+For a deeper understanding of where D2 sits in the grand hierarchy of cutlery materials, check out our exhaustive comparison of stainless steel vs. carbon steel knives.

 What is 8Cr13MoV?